 Bodywide problems such as:

-Very low blood sugar Hypoglycemia "Hypo" means low.
-"Glycemia" has to do with the amount of sugar (glucose) in your blood (blood sugar).
-So, hypoglycemia is when your blood sugar drops too low.
-Blood sugar is your body's main... read more or very high blood sugar Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
+Very low blood sugar Hypoglycemia Hypoglycemia is when your blood sugar drops too low.
+Blood sugar is your body's main source of fuel, so low blood sugar causes problems.
+Hypoglycemia causes hunger, sweating, shakiness, and... read more or very high blood sugar Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more levels

 Brain problems such as: